-Carcinoma ex pleomorphic adenoma is subclassified by histologic type and or grade and extent of invasion, the latter including minimally invasive, widely invasive, and intracapsular (noninvasive) cancers.
+Carcinoma ex pleomorphic adenoma is subclassifed by histologic type and/or grade and extent of invasion, the latter including minimally invasive, invasive, and intracapsular (noninvasive) cancers.
 Previously the cut-off for minimal invasion was designated as 1.5 mm; however, more recent studies have shown a favorable prognosis even with cut-offs of 4 mm to 6 mm.
-1 Thus there is no agreement on an optimal cut-off.
+Thus, there is no agreement on an optimal cut-off.
 However, from a practical standpoint, the terms intracapsular and minimally invasive should only be applied to uninodular tumors (as opposed to carcinomas arising in multinodular recurrent pleomorphic adenomas) with a well-delineated interface for which the entire lesional border has been microscopically evaluated.
-Prognosis has been linked to degree of invasion, with noninvasive and minimally invasive cancers apparently having a better prognosis than invasive cancers.
-4.11.12
+Prognosis has been linked to degree of invasion with noninvasive and minimally invasive cancers apparently having a better prognosis than invasive cancers.
+Carcinosarcoma is a rare subtype morphology that while currently separated, appears to almost invariably arise in the setting of a precursor pleomorphic adenoma and should likely be regarded as a sarcomatoid carcinoma subtype ex pleomorphic adenoma.